Antony-Q/challenge-1/README.md

 # README [1.0.0] 12-21-2021
 ## Challenge-01-HTML, CSS, and Git: Code Refactor

-Site Link: <a href="https://antony-q.github.io/challenge-1" >
+Site Link: </a href="https://antony-q.github.io/challenge-1" >

 This project is a refactor of a webpage for a client, Horiseon, a amarketing agency.
 The client's main requests were that they wanted a codebase that follows accessibility standards, using HTML semantics, and they wanted the site to meet accessibility standards.